barrycarey/Imgur-Repost-Detection-Bot/README.md

 **Notable Features**

  - Automatic API rate limiting.
 It continually checks your remaining credits and the time until they reset.
 It then adjusts the request delay to fit within that time.
  - Backfill Database.
 This allows the bot to work backwards through usersub pages while still getting the newest images.
-This allows you to backfill your database
+This allows you to backfill your database.
+You can set the starting page and depth via the ini.
+ - Change process pool size.
+This allows you to tweak how much CPU is used while comparing hashes for reposts.
+Large hashes are CPU intensive.
  - Configurable hash size and hamming distance allows you to tweak the accuracy of repost detections.
  - Enable / Disable Automatic Downvote and Comment via bot.ini
  - Modify settings in the .ini file while the bot is running